bigskysoftware/htmx/www/docs.md

 a way for servers to send events to browsers.
 It provides a higher-level mechanism for communication between the server and the browser than websockets.

-If you want an element to respond to a Server Sent Event via HTMx, you need to do two things:
+If you want an element to respond to a Server Sent Event via kutty, you need to do two things:

 1. Define an SSE source.
 To do this, add a [kt-sse-src](/attributes/kt-sse-src) attribute on a parent element that specifies the URL from which Server Sent Events will be received.